PhD Students

 Ryan F. A. Brewer, MRes

-Ryan completed a University College London MRes project entitled 'Phylogeny of the Caeciliidae based on fresh and vintage DNA' and was co-supervised by Dr. Mark Wilkinson from the NHM. |
+Ryan completed a University College London MRes project entitled 'Phylogeny of the Caeciliidae based on fresh and vintage DNA' and was co-supervised by Dr. Mark Wilkinson from the NHM.
+Ryan is currently a Ph.D. student at Naturalis in the Netherlands.
+Naturalis |

 Jack Davies, MRes

 Jack completed his MRes in Biodiversity, Evolution and Conservation Biology at University College London in 2017.
-He was co-supervised by Dr Natalie Cooper from the NHM with a project entitled 'Assessing the accuracy of IUCN range maps of amphibians using amphibian type locality data of collections at the Natural History Museum, London'. |
+He was co-supervised by Dr Natalie Cooper from the NHM with a project entitled 'Assessing the accuracy of IUCN range maps of amphibians using amphibian type locality data of collections at the Natural History Museum, London'.
+Jack is currently a Teacher of Science at Burntwood School. |

 Shakuntala Devi Gopal, MRes

 Devi completed her MRes in Biodiversity, Evolution and Conservation Biology at University College London in 2015 and was co-supervised by Dr Bruno Simóes from University of Adelaide.
 Her project was entitled 'Geographic variation in vision genes from closely related North American frog populations with comments on rhodopsin evolution in amphibians'.
-After a temporary teaching position in Micronesia, she moved back to the USA and is currently a program coordinator for Futures and Options in New York City.
-Linked-In |
+She is currently a postdoctoral researcher at University of Arizona. |

 Tom J. M. Jameson

 Tom completed his MPhil at Cambridge University, Sidney Sussex College and was co-supervised by Dr Jason Head.
 He studied direct-developing frogs from Mexico in a dissertation project entitled 'Diversity, Conservation and Evolution of the Craugastor mexicanus species series'.
+His research was published in Herpetological Monographs!
 He also worked at Chester Zoo!
-Tom is currently a PhD student at Cambridge University. |
+Tom is currently a Ph.D. student at Cambridge University. |

 Luigi Manuelli, MRes

 Luigi completed his MRes in Biosystematics at Imperial College London in 2017.
 His project was entitled 'Taxonomy and molecular systematics of the frog species group Craugastor mexicanus'.
 We also collaborated on a phylogenetic study of another frog (Genus Niceforonia) that was published in Zootaxa!
-He is currently a PhD student at Kings College London studying tooth regeneration in snakes.
+He is currently a PhD student at University of Geneva.
 Research Gate |

 Christopher McCabe, MRes

 Chris completed his MRes in Biodiversity, Evolution and Conservation Biology at University College London in 2016.
 He was co-supervised by Dr. Simon Maddock from University of Wolverhampton with a project entitled 'Separated by a mountain?
 Comparative phylogeography of herpetofauna in a Honduran national park'.
-He is currently a PhD student at University of Bristol studying the evolution of mammal venom with Prof. Emily Rayfield. |
+He is currently a Ph.D. student at University of Bristol studying the evolution of mammal venom with Prof. Emily Rayfield. |

 Longson Pang, MRes

 Longson completed his MRes in Biodiversity, Evolution and Conservation Biology at University College London in 2016.
 His project was co-supervised by Dr Jesse Meik from Tarleton State University and entitled 'Mitogenomic evolutionary dynamics in insular speckled rattlesnakes'.
-His research formed the basis for a poster that was presented at SMBE 2017 in Austin, Texas. |
+His research formed the basis for a poster that was presented at SMBE 2017 in Austin, Texas.
+He is currently a Ph.D. student at the University of Tokyo. |

 Alice Pawlik, MRes

 Alice completed her MRes in Ecology, Evolution and Conservation at Imperial College London in 2018.
 Her project was co-supervised by Dr Natalie Cooper from the NHM and was entitled,'Using museum specimens and spatial data to inform conservation management of salamanders: An investigation utilising the Natural History Museum's collection and the IUCN Red List'.
-She is currently a PhD student at the University of Exeter.
+She is currently a Ph.D. student at the University of Exeter.
 Reaearch Gate |

 Melissa Reid, MRes